PaulSwarthout/pasChildThemes/readme.txt

 - *First public release*

 == Upgrade Notice ==

+= 2.2.4 =
+ - Fixed several bugs that were preventing the plugin from loading correctly.
+ - Please submit a trouble ticket when you encounter problems.
+I was embarrassed that this plugin was broken in the latest version on the WordPress Plugins repository.

 = 1.1.3 =
 - Fixed a bug: The path to the child theme's stylesheet in the functions.php was incorrect.